Withers - Usher

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 62 active transport stops operating within Withers - Usher, comprising a mix of buses.
+Public transport analysis reveals 62 active transport stops operating within Withers - Usher, comprising a mix of buses.
 These stops are serviced by 4 individual routes, collectively providing 226 weekly passenger trips.
 Transport accessibility is rated as excellent, with residents typically located 178 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode at 92%.
-Vehicle ownership averages 1.2 per dwelling, below the regional average.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 92%.
+Vehicle ownership averages 1.2 per dwelling, which is below the regional average.
+A relatively low 2.4% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Frequently Asked Questions - Transport